patagonaa/mqtt-timescale-gateway/README.md

 SELECT add_compression_policy('power', INTERVAL '7 days');
 ```

-This enables compression so that all chunks (usually 1 day of data) older than 7 days are compressed (segmented by the `sensor_id`).
+This configures compression so that all chunks (usually 1 day of data) older than 7 days are compressed (segmented by the `sensor_id`).

+Note that some operations (like adding/modifying an index, modifying data types, etc.) cannot be done on compressed chunks (see https://docs.timescale.com/use-timescale/latest/compression/modify-a-schema/).